Introversion and Alcohol

 Life is so beautiful, with all of its ups and downs.
 And I don't want to numb myself to any of it.

-If you don’t want to do something, help yourself out and don’t do it.
-To truly come to know what it is that you like doing requires us to take stock of ourselves rather than passively going along with what those in our circles are doing.
+If you don’t want to do something, I hope you don't do it.
+To truly come to know what it is that we like doing requires us to take stock of ourselves rather than passively going along with what the people in our circles are doing.

-If you end up losing the friends you had because all you did was drink together, then the relationship had nothing to do with you to begin with.
+And if you end up losing the friends you had because all you did was drink together, then I don't think those relationships had anything to do with you anyway.

-In order to add to our lives and discover the things that are natural to us, we also have to take some things away.
+In order to add to our lives and discover the things that feel natural to us, we will also have to take some things away.

 Recommended Reading: This Naked Mind